Icinga/icinga2/doc/05-service-monitoring.md

 On the other hand plugins for specific services and hardware might not yet exist.

-Common best practices when creating a new plugin are for example:
+Common best practices:

 * Choose the programming language wisely
  * Scripting languages (Bash, Python, Perl, Ruby, PHP, etc.) are easier to write and setup but their check execution might take longer (invoking the script interpreter as overhead, etc.).
  * Plugins written in C/C++, Go, etc. improve check execution time but may generate an overhead with installation and packaging.
-* Use a modern VCS such as Git for developing the plugin (e.g. share your plugin on GitHub).
+* Use a modern VCS such as Git for developing the plugin, e.g. share your plugin on GitHub and let it sync to [Icinga Exchange](https://exchange.icinga.com).
+* **Look into existing plugins endorsed by community members.**

+Implementation hints:

 * Add parameters with key-value pairs to your plugin.
 They should allow long names (e.g. `--host localhost`) and also short parameters (e.g. `-H localhost`)
  * `-h|--help` should print the version and all details about parameters and runtime invocation.
+Note: Python's ArgParse class provides this OOTB.
+ * `--version` should print the plugin [version](05-service-monitoring.md#service-monitoring-plugin-api-versions).
-* Add a verbose/debug output functionality for detailed on-demand logging.
+* Add a [verbose/debug output](05-service-monitoring.md#service-monitoring-plugin-api-verbose) functionality for detailed on-demand logging.
 * Respect the exit codes required by the [Plugin API](05-service-monitoring.md#service-monitoring-plugin-api).
-* Always add performance data to your plugin output
+* Always add [performance data](05-service-monitoring.md#service-monitoring-plugin-api-performance-data-metrics) to your plugin output.
+* Allow to specify [warning/critical thresholds](05-service-monitoring.md#service-monitoring-plugin-api-thresholds) as parameters.

 Example skeleton: